 - To participate in EOPS you must complete an orientation session each semester.
 This should be completed before the beginning of the semester so that you can receive services, such as parking permits and book vouchers, in time.
 During the orientation you will go over the requirements of the program, select a project, and sign the Mutual Responsibility Contract.
 You may also update your education plan and your Long Range Plan.

 - Progress reports:

-- All students need to complete Progress Reports TWICE each semester.
-These progress reports will give you a structured way to identify what is working for you, what isn't, and how you can do better in each class.
+- All students need to complete ONE Progress Report each semester.
+Progress reports provide a structured method to identify what is working for you, what isn't, and how you can do better in each class.
 Talk to each of your teachers.
 Use your conferences to find out how you are doing and what you can do to improve.
 Make sure you address all the questions on the Progress Report and write the teachers' responses on it.
 Your teacher does not need to sign or fill out these forms.
 See how you can use their answers to help you do better in each class.

 - PLACe visit: